 In recent years, the Task Force on Climate-related Financial Disclosures (TCFD) has established itself as the world's leading standard for climate-related financial reporting.
 According to the TCFD, the direct and indirect business impacts of climate change must be addressed in investment operations and risk management.
-In the forest sector, climate change can have a direct impact on the value and condition of forest properties and on the timber market, and thus the cash flow generated by a fund investment.
+In the forest industry, climate change can have a direct impact on the value and condition of forest properties and on the timber market, and thus the cash flow generated by a fund investment.
 In 2021, United Bankers committed to reporting in line with the TCFD recommendations.
 United Bankers' first TCFD report was published as part of the 2022 sustainability reporting.

 According to the TCFD, climate risks are divided into two main categories according to their nature.
 Physical risks describe natural disasters and extreme weather events resulting from the progression of climate change.
-They are typically classified into acute (e.g. wildfires and floods) and chronic (e.g. sea level rise due to melting glaciers) risks based on their time horizons.
+They are typically classified into acute risks (e.g. wildfires and floods) and chronic risks (e.g. sea level rise due to melting glaciers) based on their time horizons.
 Transition risks describe the new market-based risks created by action that people and societies take towards a low-carbon lifestyle in terms of legislation, technology, markets and reputational damage.

 The climate risk analysis of timberland investments is so far focused on the analysis of physical climate risks.
 As the fund invests directly and indirectly in forests mainly in Finland, the average climate risks are lower than in Central Europe and North America, for example.
 The most significant sustainability and climate risks for timberland investments are wind and snow damage and potentially increasing insect damage.
-In 2022, the total amount of logging caused by wind and storm damage was 1,816 cubic metres.
-This represents 1.4 per cent of the total logging for that year.